A prolactinoma is a type of pituitary gland tumor that requires care from pituitary specialists. At the OHSU Pituitary Center, you will find:

 Who gets prolactinomas?

 Age and sex: Men and women at any age can develop a prolactinoma, but women ages 20 to 34 are at highest risk.
 Prolactinomas are rare in children.

-Incidence: About one to three people in 10,000 has a prolactinoma that causes symptoms.
+Prevalence: About one to three people in 10,000 have a prolactinoma that causes symptoms.